joubiti/at24c256-eeprom-driver/README.md

 ## Requirements

-- An microcontroller with atleast one I2C peripheral.
+- A microcontroller with atleast one I2C peripheral.
 - Low-level I2C functions and a delay function must be provided by the user.

 ## Usage